le4ker/NvMegaChad/README.md

 </p>

 [Neovim](https://neovim.io/) configuration, based on the [NvChad](https://nvchad.com/) distribution.
-It has preconfigured a wide range of LSPs, formatters, linters and debuggers, Github Copilot and Markdown preview.
+It takes a more minimal approach when it comes to UI elements and keymappings, while it offers a wide range of preconfigured LSPs, formatters, linters and debuggers and adds support for Github Copilot and Markdown preview.

+Languages supported: Go, Python, C/C++, Lua, Ruby, HTML/CSS/Typescript, YAML, Bash, Terraform, TOML, Vimscript.

 ## Requirements